pg-tr/awesome-postgres/README.md

 * [PostgreSQL Documentation](https://www.postgresql.org/docs/) - PostgreSQL Official Documentation
 * [Parameters Documentation](https://postgresqlco.nf/) - All the documentation and help you need about all the postgresql.conf parameters.

+### Management Tools
+* [Temboard](https://temboard.readthedocs.io/) - temBoard is a powerful management tool for PostgreSQL.
+You can use it to monitor, optimize or configure multiple PostgreSQL instances.
+*
 ### High-Availability
 * [BDR](https://github.com/2ndQuadrant/bdr) - BiDirectional Replication - a multimaster replication system for PostgreSQL
 * [Patroni](https://github.com/zalando/patroni) - Template for PostgreSQL HA with ZooKeeper or etcd.